legal blog

 The Centers for Disease Control (CDC) claims that nearly 150 children between the ages of zero and 19 are injured in car accidents every hour.
 Thankfully, there are actions that parents can take to protect their children.

-Depending on the age of a child, there are specific safety measures that should be taken.
+Depending on a child’s age, specific safety measures should be taken.
 The stages of child safety seats include, but are not limited to:

 • Rear-Facing Car Seat (zero to two): In this age range, it is essential to secure children in a rear-facing car seat.
-In the event of a crash, the child will have the protection that fully surrounds them.
+In the event of a crash, the child will be protected by a fully surrounding shell.

-• Forward-Facing Car Seat (two to five): When a child outgrows the rear-facing car seat, one that is forward facing is the next best thing.
+• Forward-Facing Car Seat (two to five): When a child outgrows the rear-facing car seat, a forward-facing car seat is the next best thing.
 Children should remain in this seat until the age of four.

 • Booster Seat (five and up): A booster seat acts to elevate children when they are riding in the car.
 It places the seatbelt on the child’s torso; otherwise, it would be on their neck.